main logo icon

 4.5%

 Microsoft Windows alone accounts for 159 product-specific KEV entries, Chromium V8 for 37, Internet Explorer for 34, and various Microsoft Office products for additional volume.
 Microsoft also leads ransomware-flagged KEV entries with 100, followed by Fortinet (13), Ivanti (12), and Oracle (11).
+Product-level and ransomware-flag counts are from the Cybersecurity News KEV vendor breakdown.

 Most important pattern: edge devices